Funding medical research across Australia

 For over 25 years, the Victor Chang Cardiac Research Institute has made a multitude of major advances in heart research, many revolutionising our understanding of disease causes, treatment, and prevention in the areas of heart attack, cholesterol, heart arrhythmia, cardiomyopathy, congenital heart disease and genetic analysis.

-Helped by partners like HM1 and Magellan, the Institute’s Innovation centre is heralding a research revolution in the search to solve the unsolved.
+The Institute’s Innovation centre is heralding a research revolution in the search to solve the unsolved.
 It is pushing the boundaries of knowledge by transforming the landscape of cardiovascular research around Australia and the Asia Pacific.
 The Institute’s world class technology is accelerating the opportunities of discovering cures for heart disease and bringing us closer to realising “personalised” medicine of the future and improving health outcomes for patients suffering from heart disease in Australia and around the world.

 https://www.victorchang.edu.au/